Théo Pourchaire: Formula One

+Alfa Romeo / Sauber (2019–2024)

 As part of his signing with US Racing-CHRS for the 2019 ADAC Formula 4 Championship, Pourchaire was made a member of the Sauber Junior Team.
 In June 2020, Pourchaire renewed his relationship with the scheme.

 Pourchaire completed his first Formula One test in August 2021, driving the Alfa Romeo Racing C38 at the Hungaroring.
 Pourchaire was listed as one of the contenders to fill the second seat at Alfa Romeo alongside Valtteri Bottas, but instead went to Zhou Guanyu.
 Alfa Romeo team boss Frédéric Vasseur stating that it was "too risky" to promote Pourchaire.

-He moved into a testing role with Alfa Romeo F1 Team for the season and took part in one Friday free practice session (FP1).
-Pourchaire made his FP1 debut with Alfa Romeo at the 2022 United States Grand Prix, while also confirming that he would become the team's reserve driver for 2023.
+Pourchaire moved into a testing role with Alfa Romeo F1 Team for the season and took part in one Friday free practice session (FP1).
+He made his FP1 debut with Alfa Romeo at the 2022 United States Grand Prix, while also confirming that he would become the team's reserve driver for 2023.
 Pourchaire also participated in the post-season tests in Abu Dhabi.